telatin/microbiome-bioinformatics/_posts/2021-02-02-Metabarcoding-2.md

 ### Installing the packages

-We can create an _ad hoc_ environment that will contain R, and the required packages to import the artifacts:
+We can create an _ad hoc_ environment that will contain R, and the required packages to import the artifacts.
+The package _r-qiime2r_ is available from the developer's channel (rujinlong), but misses _dplyr_ for full functionality so we will install that as well (from _conda-forge_). _qax_ can also help.
 ```
-mamba create -n q2import -c rujinlong r-qiime2r r-dplyr
+mamba create -n q2import -c conda-forge -c bioconda -c rujinlong r-qiime2r r-dplyr qax

 conda activate q2import
 ```

-### Importing
+### Importing artifacts using _qiime2R_

 After opening "R" we can create a phyloseq object with a simple command: